 Catholics United for the Faith fulfills its purpose through its various outreaches.
 With the exception of the Business Office, all outreaches must have a purpose that directly reflects the efforts of the Teaching Church.
 No outreach can exist without the express approval of the board.
 In accord with the criteria set forth in the statutes of the association, this approval is given after consideration of the proposed purpose, and how the proposed outreach will complement existing outreaches in accomplishing the mission of CUF.
 The performance and cooperation of each outreach within the apostolate as a whole is to be reviewed at least annually by the board according to the means established in the statutes of the association.

 In February of 2017 CUF affiliated to another Catholic apostolate, the St. Joseph Foundation (SJF).
 Both apostolates remain corporately and financially distinct.
 This means that when you make a donation to CUF, 100% of that donation is received by CUF.
 The same is true for donations made to SJF.
-The two organizations now operate under a single Board of Directors and a single president, Philip Gray.
-They also share office space, which allows both apostolates to keep infrastructure costs down and put more money directly into advancing their missions.
+The organizations’ two Boards of Directors now share members and both apostolates operate under the direction of a single president, Philip Gray.
+They also share office space and administrative costs, which allows both apostolates to keep infrastructure costs down and put more of their budgets directly into advancing their missions.